Gorenje: 1990s

+In 1993, Bosch took over Gorenje's small household appliance factory in Nazarje(Slovenia).

 From 1991 to 1996, Gorenje continued to expand its distribution and sales network in Eastern Europe.
 In 1997, Gorenje became a publicly traded joint stock company.

 2000s

 In 2000, the first appliances collection designed by the Italian design studio Pininfarina was launched.
-In 2004, a new laundry range was launched featuring a model (WA65205) with a touchscreen control panel, electric door opener, electric detergent drawer, and the first washing machine with, as of 2021 still has the world's fastest spin speed of 2000 RPM.
+In 2004, the PremiumTouch line of washing machines and dryers was launched, with innovative features such as a touch screen, electronic drawer system and 2000 RPM spin speed.

 In 2005, Gorenje took over the Czech manufacturer of kitchen ranges, Mora Moravia.

 In 2006, several new facilities were opened.
 A new refrigerator and freezer plant was opened in Valjevo, and a water heater and radiator plant was opened in Stara Pazova (Serbia).

 Also, the second collection of household appliances Gorenje Pininfarina, designed by the Italian design studio Pininfarina, was launched.
-The fridge freezer made with CRYSTALLIZEDTM - Swarovski Elements was launched.
-Also, a cooperation with the French star designer Ora-Ïto was announced.

-In 2007, the Gorenje Ora-Ïto Collection is launched in Istanbul.
+In 2007, the Gorenje Ora-Ïto Collection was launched in Istanbul.
 The first Gorenje Pink Oldtimer was sold at a charity auction to raise money for a campaign against cancer.

 In 2008, Gorenje continued its cooperation with Pininfarina and launched the Gorenje Pininfarina Black collection.
-The top-notch Dutch provider of white goods, ATAG, was acquired by the company.
-Also, Gorenje took part at the Internationale Funkausstellung Berlin fair in Berlin, unveiling its innovative fridge-freezer Gorenje "Made for iPod."
+The Dutch provider of white goods, ATAG, was acquired by the company.
+Also, Gorenje took part in the Internationale Funkausstellung Berlin fair in Berlin, unveiling its innovative fridge-freezer Gorenje "Made for iPod."
 The Gorenje Ora-Ïto White collection of appliances was launched.

-In 2009, Gorenje participated at the Milan Design Week presenting Mini hot plate Mrs. Dalloway, Gorenje designed by Nika Zupanc.
+In 2009, Gorenje participated in the Milan Design Week presenting Mini hot plate Mrs. Dalloway, Gorenje designed by Nika Zupanc.

 2010s

 In 2010, Gorenje took over Swedish appliance manufacturer Asko Appliances.

-In 2013, Gorenje sold a 13% stake in the firm to Japanese powerhouse Panasonic for around €10 million.
+In 2013, Gorenje sold a 13% stake in the firm to Japanese Panasonic for around €10 million.
+In November 2016, trading in Gorenje at the Lubljana Stock Exchange was suspended for 3 days after Panasonic refused to take over the company and the shares dropped lower than the Ljubljana exchange’s daily limit of 15%.

 In June 2018, the Chinese company Hisense became the majority shareholder in Gorenje Group with a 95.42% stake.
 A total of 5,165 shareholders accepted the takeover bid of 12 euros per share, which valued the company at 293 million euros.

+According to the Dutch OSINT platform Datenna, Hisense's stake in Gorenje leads to a high risk of state influence on Gorenje by the Chinese government.

 The company was transformed to a limited liability company (d.o.o.) in March 2019.